andrewKOwong/clps_data/text/intro.md

 Some survey questions are not presented to respondents based on their answers to previous questions.
 These are called **"Valid skips"**.
-Choose either to recode these as response as 'No', remove them from the plot, or leave them as-is.
+Choose whether to recode these as a 'No' response, remove them from the plot, or leave them as a separate category.

 <div class="list-block">